base/base/crates/op-succinct/book/advanced/l2-output-oracle.md

 ## Upgrading `OPSuccinctL2OutputOracle`

-The last step is to update your OP Stack configuration to use the new `OPSuccinctL2OutputOracle` contract managed by the `op-succinct` service.

-> ⚠️ **Caution**: When upgrading to the `OPSuccinctL2OutputOracle` contract, maintain the existing `finalizationPeriod` for a duration equal to at least one `finalizationPeriod`.
-Failure to do so will result in immediate finalization of all pending output roots upon upgrade, which is unsafe.
-Only after this waiting period has elapsed should you set the `finalizationPeriod` to 0.

 ### Upgrading with an EOA `ADMIN` key

 To update the `L2OutputOracle` implementation with an EOA `ADMIN` key, run the following command in `/contracts`.